 In Osaka, fall in love with the city’s signature dish, okonomiyaki.
-This cabbage-based savory pancake is filled with things like shrimp, pork, and octopus.
-If you're still hungry, head to the city's Kuromon Ichiba Market to enjoy fresh yakitori (chicken skewers) and matcha sweets.
+This cabbage-based savoury pancake is filled with things like shrimp, pork and octopus.
+If you're still hungry, head to the city's Kuromon Ichiba Market and enjoy fresh yakitori (chicken skewers) and matcha sweets.

 Found between Kyoto and Nara, your second-to-last stop is Uji.
 Wander through the tea plantations that surround the city, before learning the rituals of an authentic Japanese tea ceremony.

 A short train ride away is Nara, where you can set out in search of kakinoha-zushi (sushi delicately wrapped in persimmon leaves), one of the city's most popular snacks.
 For a healthy dessert, try yamato no tsurushigaki, delicious dried persimmons.
 Finish off your culinary tour by tasting the unusual narazuke, fruits and vegetables that have been pickled repeatedly in sake kasu.